oiupoyt/AntiOpAbuse/README.md

 - ⚡ **Won't kill your server** — runs completely async, the main thread has no idea this is even happening
 - 🛡️ **Completely abuse-proof** — there is no command to turn it off.
 No permission node.
 No secret backdoor.
 The only way to stop it is to physically remove the jar, which, good luck explaining that one
 - 🔁 **discord rate limits? haha no** — it waits, it retries, it doesn't give up
-- 🔧 **Two config options** — ye js two. its minimal af. (or i was js not able to find more config options lol)
+- 🔧 **Three config options** — ye js two. its minimal af. (or i was js not able to find more config options lol)
+- 🧹 **Commands ONLY option in config** - tired of reading your whole chat and only wanna see the abuse?, this one fixes that (it does not affect creative menu logging)
 ---

 ## Works on